Fractional CRO & GTM Strategy — Retention. Growth. Structure.

 I'm based in Chicago and deeply active in my community.
 When I'm not in the middle of a GTM audit or a leadership session, you can find me traveling somewhere new, hunting down a great meal, shopping, staying active, or unwinding with a cozy game.
 I'm also a proud dog mom.

-Start the conversation Connect on LinkedIn →
+Let's Talk Connect on LinkedIn →

 Before we go further